 Abstract

-of the deadliest diseases in existence today is diabetes.
-Due to its effect on the lives of people, it has attracted more attention recently.
-The causes of the various forms of diabetes, including type 1 and type 2, are discussed in the manuscript along with how they affect people.
-Younger people are more likely to get type 1 diabetes than older people, who are more likely to develop type 2.
-The manuscript also discusses the two forms of diabetes treatment options and strategies; in addition to how the illness affects the sufferers' quality of life.
-For several factors that are explained, it has been shown that poor and moderate-income countries are those that are more prone to having diabetes.
+Diabetes is one of the deadliest diseases .
+Due to its effects on the lives of people, it has attracted more attention recently.
+The causes of the various forms of diabetes, including type 1 and type 2, are discussed along with how they affect people.
+Younger people are more prone to type 1 diabetes than older people, who are more likely to develop type 2.
+The treatment options and strategies for the two forms of diabetes were also discussed in addition to how the disease affects the quality of life of the people.
+Among several factors that were explained, it has been shown that people from poor and moderate-income countries are more prone to having diabetes.
 Additionally, the condition is more likely to affect some races than others.
 One of the causes is obesity.
-According to statistics, those who are socially and economically poor experience the effects of the disease more severely.
-The progression of the illness over time has been accompanied by an increase in the number of persons who develop diabetes and an increase in the number of untimely deaths of those with the disease.
+According to statistics, those who are poor are more severely affected by the disease.
+The progression of the disease over time has been associated with an increase in incidence and mortality.

 Key Words: Diabetes mellitus; Type 1 diabetes; Type 2 diabetes; Diabetes; Insulin; Blood glucose